Should traumatic events be an insurance concern for children?

 Other benefits payable by a child trauma insurance policy may include:

 - Accommodation cover.
 These policies can pay accommodation costs so family members can stay with children who are confined to bed on the advice of a medical practitioner.
-The child is typically required to be a long way from home for this condition to take effect.
+The child usually must be a long way from home for this condition to take effect.

 - Grief support benefits.
 Many policies will pay benefits up to a certain limit for counselling and support services to help you and your partner come to terms with the grief of losing a child or seeing them go through a serious health event.